 Where do you find inspiration?

-Watching stuff and reading stuff and listening to stuff and looking at stuff.
+Looking at stuff and reading stuff and listening to stuff.

 In your work, there are many objects that you utilize perpetually, such as bricks, patterns of squares, fabric and fan.
 What do they mean and represent?